schau1121/Inventory-Manager/README.md

 # Inventory-Manager

-This is an inventory management web application built with Flask, Flask-RESTful, SQLAlchemy, HTML, CSS, and Vanilla JS.
+This is an inventory management web application built with Flask, Flask-RESTful, SQLAlchemy, HTML, CSS, and JavaScript.

 Check it out @ https://inventory-manager.schau1121.repl.co/